glatzp/Training-In-Dungeon/README.md

 Training in Dungeon is an interactive instructional environment that teaches learners to define intent, plan completely before acting, observe literal execution, and revise their thinking after failure.

-Unlike many educational tools, it deliberately removes hints, previews, and mid-run corrections so that planning—not reaction—becomes the focus.
+Unlike many educational tools, it deliberately removes hints, previews, and mid-run corrections so that planning, and not reaction, becomes the focus.

 ---